deriggi/basicalgos/README.md

 ### Some basic algorithms in different languages
-Kotlin was the trickiest for looking things up on the web.
+Kotlin I'm the least familiar with and is the trickiest for looking things up on the web.
 Great compiler warnings though!